contactrika/dedo/README.md

 <a name="install"></a>
 ## Installation

-Optional initial step: create a new conda environment with `conda create --name dedo python=3.7` and activate it with `conda activate dedo`.
+_Optional initial step_:  create a new conda environment with `conda create --name dedo python=3.7` and activate it with `conda activate dedo`.
 Conda is not strictly needed, alternatives like virtualenv can be used;